Last updated: 24 March 2021.

 The Foundation processes the personal data provided to the Foundation on its website, as part of an application or registration form for an event, workshop and/or training session, both in-person and online, the following information:

 Purpose of processing personal data: The purpose of data processing is to conduct a screening and selection process of the applicants, for general administration and communication related to the event that they applied/registered for, as well as feedback surveys.
-In the event that it is necessary or when our partners require information about the participants, we will share only relevant data with them.
+In the event that it is necessary for the tax authority in Hungary or our partners require information about the participants, we will share only relevant data with them.

 Legal basis of processing personal data: The legal basis of processing personal data is the consent of the data subject [GDPR Art.
 6. Sect.
 (1) Par. a)].